Local filesystem

 The bundle removes the file from storage and clears the media object data.

-Use useCwaImageResource in your Vue component instead of useCwaResource.
-It adds contentUrl, displayMedia, loaded, and handleLoad — see Images & Media for the full reference.
+Use useCwaComponent with the withFile() plugin in your Vue component.
+It exposes the field under a files map (files.file.contentUrl, files.file.displayMedia, files.file.loaded, files.file.handleLoad) — see Images & Media for the full reference.